-One of the major distinctions between redirect types comes down to whether they’re permanent or temporary.
+One of the major distinctions between redirect types comes down to whether they’re permanent or temporary — or the difference between 301 vs. 302 redirects.
 If you’re just doing some maintenance on a page for a few days, you’ll only want a temporary one — but a domain change is much more permanent.
 When search engine crawlers encounter a temporary redirect, it essentially says to them, “Go to this other page for now.”
 The crawlers don’t memorize the temporary URL, so they’ll aim for the original URL next time they try to visit that page.

 With permanent redirects, though, the old URL is done being used for good.
 The redirect tells the crawlers, “This is the new URL.
 Forget about the old one.

 Memorize this one, and visit it from now on.”
 That means that on subsequent crawls, things will run more quickly.